martinaalvera/Documentation/admin_documentation/indigo_paas_deploy/galaxy_vm.rst

-|galaxy_vm| configuration
+|galaxy_vm| configuration
 =========================

 |galaxy_vm| exploits custom images with Galaxy, all its companion software and tools inside it.
-In particular, tools are installed on Galaxy but their dependencies, being bulky and leading to the creation of images that are difficult to manage are compressend in a separated tarball, which is downloaded and extracted at the deployment time.
+In particular, tools are installed on Galaxy but their dependencies are not included in the image, otherwise its size would make deployment slow and difficult to manage.
+For this reason the ``tool_dep`` directory is compressed in a separated tarball, which is downloaded and extracted at the deployment time.

 Image creation
 --------------

+Galaxy flavours images can be created using the same ansible roles used for |galaxy_latest| deployment.

 Image upload
 ------------

-The OS image has to be available in the Tenant.
+Once create the Galaxy image has to be made available in the cloud provider tenant.
+For example, on Openstack:

 Tools upload
 ------------

+The tarrball with the tools must be available, to be downloaded at deployment time.
+We uploaded our

+mettere l'url all'xml del pseudo folder

 CMDB configuration
 ------------------